nuts-foundation/nuts-specification/rfc/rfc018-oidc4vci-credential-issuance.md

 The issuer can resolve this URL and retrieve the client metadata to find the credential offer endpoint.

+## 5. Credential Issuer Trust

+In server-to-server issuance of credentials, there's no user approving the credential offer before requesting it and loading it into the holder's wallet.
+Therefore, the holder must make a decision whether to trust credential issuer.
+Trust SHOULD be derived from the TLS trust anchors referred to by Appendix B.1.

 ## Appendix A: Design decisions

 ### A.1 No PIN requirement